scheer/crypto-hodl/README.md

 `java –jar cryptohodl.jar`

 The web application runs on port 8080.

-After start, enter and test your SMTP settings.
-Then add your purchases.
+### Basic Usage

+First, add your crypto purchases.
+Each purchase consists of a crypto symbol, an amount, the invest and the date.
+The portfolio will be calculated based on your purchases.

 The content of the created /data folder contains your data and can be backed up and restored.

+For the mail report to function, you must enter and test your SMTP settings.

 ### Roadmap
 * Full i18n for German and English, EUR and USD